 The Bay Delta Conservation Plan (BDCP) seeks to modernize major water systems in the Sacramento-San Joaquin Delta, the source of drinking water for 25 million Californians, thousands of business and the backbone of the nation’s largest agricultural industry.
 The BDCP is a collaboration of state, federal, and local government agencies, water agencies, environmental groups and other interested parties.

 Work on the BDCP began in 2007.
-Release of the BDCP is expected this fall.
+BDCP draft environmental impact reports were released in December, beginning a 120-day comment period.
 Restoring water supply reliability through the BDCP is important to Southern California and the state.
 Get the facts, stay informed.

 Helpful links to BDCP info: